emxsys/worldwind-web-app-tutorial/docs/lesson-3.md

 ### Show the Layers in the Panel Views

-Now we will create a render buttons for all the layers in an observable array via Knockout [view template](http://knockoutjs.com/documentation/template-binding.html).
+Now we will create buttons for all the layers in an observable array via a Knockout [view template](http://knockoutjs.com/documentation/template-binding.html).
+The template

 Add the following script to the web page.
 Place it close to the elements that will use it, like between the `.worldwind-overlay` `<div/>` and the search `#preview` `<div/>`.